Faculty

 UC San Diego Jacobs School of Engineering

-Steinmetz engineers plant-virus-based nanomaterials for human and plant health applications.
+Steinmetz engineers plant virus-based nano-materials for human and plant health applications.
 She repurposes plant viruses to yield nanoparticles that interface with the immune system for application as vaccines and immunotherapy.
-Her work has direct applications for preventing and treating cancer, cardiovascular disease, antibiotic-resistant bacterial infections and autoimmune diseases; another direction is the application of these concepts toward improving plant health.
+Her work has direct applications for preventing and treating cancer, cardiovascular disease, and infectious disease.
+Another direction is the application of these nano-medicine and immuno-engineering concepts toward improving plant health.

 Liangfang Zhang